-Support State & Regional Climate Change Mitigation: Advance enabling environment that allows clean & efficient energy to scale.
+- Support Regional and State Climate Change Mitigation Efforts: Advance enabling environment that allows clean & efficient energy to scale.

-Enable Regional Climate Change Planning and Resiliency: Engage the business community in regional climate change adaptation efforts.
+- Support State & Regional Climate Change Planning and Preparedness: Engage business community in climate change adaptation efforts.

-Reliable Water Supply & Ecosystem Health: Support the Bay Delta Conservation Plan (BDCP) process.
+- Support Co-equal Goals of Reliable Water Supply & Ecosystem Health: Support Bay Delta Conservation Plan (BDCP) process.

 Securing Safe Clean Water & Flood Protection for the Bay Area